 Establish a vendor contract yearly and present to the Executive Board for approval no later than 1 August.

-Make the vendor contract and policy available to the Public Relations, and Newsletter chairs for FRSC website, Facebook page or any other means of approved social media.
+Make the vendor contract and policy available to the 3rd Vice President, and Newsletter chairs for FRSC website, Facebook page or any other means of approved social media.

 Recruit, notify, and encourage participation of vendors for each of the General Membership meetings.